 She did.
-She covered the nine months but as she went on, she was less and less happy, in fact more agitated.
+She covered the nine months but as she went on, she became less and less happy, in fact more agitated.
 She saw his look, said she’d get them a light breakfast and then maybe they could go to the living room to have that.

 ‘It’s many things, Miles.
-Men are so … black and white about things.
-No one’s innocent, everyone has skeletons and you do too.
-I want to talk to you about my skeletons and yours but I’m frightened you’ll get on your high horse.
-Men are so categorical, so final about some things which we’re not necessarily final about.’
+Men are so … black and white about things, no one’s innocent, everyone has skeletons and you do too.
+I want to talk to you about my skeletons and yours but I’m frightened you’ll get on your high horse, men are so categorical, so final about some things which we’re not necessarily final about.’

 ‘So we’re talking lovers, yes?’

-‘There you go.
-I’m frightened to talk to you – you’re so abrupt.
+‘There you go, I’m frightened to talk to you – you’re so abrupt.
 I need understanding, I need you soft right now.’

 He thought about that.
 ‘There are things I could never forgive, there are things that with time, I can.
 Let’s have an amnesty, a time now when we can say anything and it’s not brought up against us later.
-But it has to work both ways, Chloe.
-And we have to stick to it.
+But it has to work both ways, Chloe, we have to stick to it.
 You want?’

 ‘Yes.’
-She looked at him hard.
-She so needed this, to get things off her chest, to know he understood and it was all OK.
+She looked at him hard, she so needed this, to get things off her chest, to know he understood and it was all OK.
 But how – how was she going to tell him the half of it?

 He began.
-‘You’re so tense.
-Let me start.
+‘You’re so tense, let me start.
 Is the child mine?’

-‘Yes.
-But there were times before we – we came to an agreement, you and I, times before you were mine.’
+‘Yes, but there were times before we – we came to an agreement, you and I, times before you were mine.’

-‘Ralph.
-Up here or down there?’
+‘Ralph – up here or down there?’

 ‘Just those two, yes?’